findshady/cryptonite_taskphase_suraj/untangling users.md

-We're told that the password, is cross-checked against the database `/etc/passwd`, which were moved to `/etc/shadow`.
+We're told that the password is cross-checked against the database `/etc/passwd`, which were moved to `/etc/shadow`.
 Further reading tell us the basics of how to access a leaked `/etc/shadow` file to get a password.
 Also learned about the `jack` command.
 So the get the password of a user called **Zardus**, we're going to be working with a leaked `/etc/shadow` file that is already provided to us.

-Our first command is ```
+Our first command is
 ```
 jack /challenge/shadow-leak
 ```